-The Production Part Approval Process (PPAP) is used by OEM’s and other large organisations to minimise the risk that component suppliers are unable to meet their expectations.
-This is an important part or their risk management strategy and helps to satisfy the ISO 9000 / TS 16949 requirement that:-
+The Production Part Approval Process (PPAP) is used by OEM’s and other large organisations to manage and control the risk that component suppliers may be unable to meet their expectations.
+This is an important part or their risk management strategy and helps to satisfy the ISO 9001 / IATF 16949 requirement that:-

-- The production process is capable of consistently producing conforming product
+- The production process is capable of consistently producing product conforming with the design intent

 How you can achieve PPAP Approval